-An obscure California newspaper casts first lady Mary Todd Lincoln in an unflattering light on this day in 1861.
+An obscure California newspaper casts first lady Mary Todd Lincoln in an unflattering light on May 18, 1861.

 Quoting a report in the Sacramento Union, the Humboldt Times recounted a tale of how Mrs. Lincoln had usurped her husband’s presidential duty of appointing federal offices.
 According to the report, Mary Todd Lincoln, in an effort to help her beleaguered husband deal with a slew of office-seekers, took it upon herself to appoint a stranger—whom she had met on the train—to any office he desired.
 Mr. W.S.
 Wood thought he’d like to be superintendent of Public Buildings, not knowing that Lincoln had already given the position to someone else.
 When Mrs. Lincoln later learned that Wood had been turned away from applying for the job, she assaulted her husband with such a tempest about his ears that he was forced to give Wood the position and dismiss his own choice, a friend from his hometown of Springfield, Illinois.